Legislation

 Support

 Establishes a registration and renewal fee of $175 for a "high emissions heavy duty vehicle", a heavy duty vehicle older than 2009 and over 14,000 pounds.
-The revenue from the fee would go into the Environmental Mitigation and Response Fund.
+The revenue from the fee would go into the Transportation Fund.

 Positive